pantheon-systems/documentation/source/_docs/domains.md

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4>
-<p>Add all domains you want to resolve to Pantheon within the Site Dashboard for each respective environment.
+<p markdown="1">Add all domains you want to resolve to Pantheon within the Site Dashboard for each respective environment, as described in [Launch Essentials](/docs/guides/launch/).
 Automatic resolution of domains and wildcards are not supported.</p></div>

 ### Primary domain
 A primary domain refers to a single custom domain used to serve responses, regardless of originating URL of a request (e.g., `https://www.example.com`).
 Configure the primary domain as part of the going live process described in [Launch Essentials: Redirect to a Primary Domain](/docs/guides/launch/redirects/).